-Repeated Courses: Students must repeat any failed course.
-Students who repeat a course have their GPA recalculated to include both grades received for the repeated course.
+Repeated Courses: Students must repeat any failed course and will be charged a fee of \$150.
+Students who repeat a course will have their GPA recalculated to include the failed courses, once a successful repeated course has earned a passing grade.
 A repeated course will count toward both the pace and maximum time frame.